Home

 I am an Assistant Professor in the Department of Agricultural and Resource Economics, at the University of Maryland, College Park.

-I also work at the intersection of energy, water, and agriculture.
-A new working paper combines (i) detailed electricity data for California farmers, (ii) detailed technical audits for 12,000 agricultural groundwater pumps, (iii) high-frequency measurements of groundwater depth, and (iv) satellite-derived measures of crop cover—-in order to estimate how changes in the cost of pumping groundwater impact both agricultural groundwater use and cropping decisions.
+In addition, my research focuses on the intersection of energy, water, and agriculture.
+A recent working paper combines (i) detailed electricity data for California farmers, (ii) detailed technical audits for 12,000 agricultural groundwater pumps, (iii) high-frequency measurements of groundwater depth, and (iv) satellite-derived measures of crop cover—-in order to estimate how changes in the cost of pumping groundwater impact both agricultural groundwater use and cropping decisions.
+Current extensions of this project include estimating how temperature-induced irrigation impacts groundwater resources, and estimating how the Federal Crop Insurance Program influences farmers’ crop choices.